On the Merits of Literature

 The sole remains of life's receipts,

-As bound in death by other's lines
+As bound in death by lifeless lines

 As books are bound by human spines,